 4. Classification of IoT interoperability.

-To get a better understanding of interoperability, it’s worth classifying it and sees it from different perspectives.
+To get a better understanding of interoperability, it’s worth classifying it and seeing it from different perspectives.

 In IoT, it may consist of: